osmandapp/docs/content/osmand/plugins/ski-maps.md

 ## Ski map options

 While reading the map, it is possible to get other accompanying details, like: the complexity of a specific piste, the type of the trail, if any grooming is conducted, if the path is lightened in the night, or other characteristics that might be helpful to skiing and snowboarding enthusiasts.

+> **NOTE**: The options covered herein, are worth considering also when [navigating through the ski area](/osmand/navigation/route-navigation).
+The [Ski profile](/osmand/personal/profiles) by default is set up with the **Ski navigation type**.
+It is supplied with individual route parameters applicable only to skiing.
+The Ski navigation type builds the route along pistes.

 ### Piste difficulty